-To treat, insert two or three drops of wheatgrass extract in the mouth and hold it there for a minute before swallowing.
+To treat, apply two or three drops of wheatgrass extract over the affected area and hold it in the mouth for a minute before swallowing.
 This can rapidly ease or eliminate pain and even prevent further episodes.
 Repeat the treatment daily until the pain has settled completely.

 Read more about aphthous ulcers.
 (Wikipedia)